pascalmcme/pands-project-2021/README.md

 | Iris-virginica  | 6.59         | 2.97        | 5.55         | 2.03        |

 "describe()" takes the same input and produces descriptive statistics, in addition to the mean we can see other statistics such as the count and standard deviation.
-Note that I do not display the full output, which would include the descriptive statistics for the other variables, however the information is available in the output.txt.
+Note that I do not display the full output, which includes the descriptive statistics for the other variables.
+This information is available in the output.txt.

 | Sepal Lenghts  | count | mean | std  | min | 25%  | 50% | 75% | max |